Rupprecht, Crown Prince of Bavaria: Interwar years

 While opposed to the Weimar Republic and never having renounced his rights to the throne, Rupprecht envisaged a constitutional monarchy for Bavaria.
 Upon his father's death in October 1921, Rupprecht declared his claim to the throne, since his father had never formally renounced his crown in the Anif declaration.
 While never crowned king, he did become the head of the House of Wittelsbach after his father's death.
 He formed the Wittelsbacher Ausgleichfond in 1923, which was an agreement with the state of Bavaria, leaving the most important of the Wittelsbach palaces, like Neuschwanstein and Linderhof, to the Bavarian people.
 Afterwards, Rupprecht became critical of wars like World War I. Rupprecht once said to The New York Times that the Washington Naval Conference would be able to make future warfare more humane.
 Rupprecht added that future conferences would entirely abolish chemical warfare.

 Rupprecht was never enticed to join the Nazis in Germany, despite Hitler's attempts to win him over through Ernst Röhm and promises of royal restoration.
 The anti-Catholic stance of men like Erich Ludendorff might have been an influence.
-He helped persuade Gustav von Kahr to not support Hitler during the Beer Hall Putsch.
+He helped persuade Gustav von Kahr not to support Hitler during the Beer Hall Putsch.
 Hitler confided in private to a personal dislike of the Crown Prince.
 The Crown Prince in turn confessed to King George V at a lunch in London in the summer of 1934 that he considered Hitler to be insane.

 With the worsening of the Great Depression in 1932, a plan was floated to give Rupprecht dictatorial powers in Bavaria under the title of Staatskommissar.
 The plan attracted support from a wide coalition of parties, including the SPD and the post-war Bavarian Minister-President (First Minister) Wilhelm Hoegner but the legal appointment of Hitler as Reichskanzler in 1933 by Hindenburg and the hesitant Bavarian government under Heinrich Held ended all hopes for the idea.